How Ukraine Got Tangled Up In A Trump Impeachment Inquiry

 Shokin's replacement as Ukraine's prosecutor general was Yuriy Lutsenko, who critics say also failed to win any high-level corruption convictions.

-But Lutsenko did distinguish himself by reaching out to Giuliani earlier this year with the suggestion that the Bidens may have something to hide in Ukraine.
+But Lutsenko did distinguish himself by reaching out to Giuliani earlier this year with the suggestion that the Bidens might have something to hide in Ukraine.

 In the spring, Zelenskiy was rising in election polls against incumbent Petro Poroshenko, and Lutsenko faced the prospect of losing his job under a new president.